 If you’re convinced about refinancing again, you might be curious just how often should you refinance student loans.

 This answer varies on your situation (we can help you with a customized assessment), but if you do find a better rate, you can look into refinancing every few years.
-For example, it could be wise to refinance again after 24 months, when the hard inquiry on your first refinancing loan drops off your credit report.
+For example, it could be wise to refinance again after 24 months, when the hard inquiry, also known as a hard credit check, on your first refinancing loan drops off your credit report.

 What To Consider Before Refinancing Again

-Additionally, if you have a longer repayment term, your monthly payments may be more affordable, but you’ll end up paying more in interest over time.
-If your repayment term is shorter, you’ll pay less interest over time, but your monthly payments will be larger.
+Additionally, if you have a longer repayment term you may have lower monthly payments, but you’ll end up paying more in interest over time.
+If your repayment term is shorter, you’ll pay less interest over time, but your student loan payments will be larger.
 If your loan is close to being paid off or if you have a small balance remaining, refinancing might not be worth it.